-Some batches of flour absorb more water than others, so if you’ve added the 3 tablespoons of water and your pastry dough still doesn’t come together, keep adding water about ½ a tablespoon at a time until the dough just comes together when you squeeze a handful.
+Some batches of flour absorb more water than others, so when making up the dough, if you've added the 3 tablespoons of water and your pastry dough still doesn't come together, keep adding water about ½ a tablespoon at a time until the dough just comes together when you squeeze a handful.
 Knead a few more times until it forms a rough ball.

 *To make the pie crust mix egg-free, use a chia egg (1 tablespoon ground chia seeds soaked 5 minutes in 3 tablespoons water) instead of a regular egg, when preparing the crust.

 Yield: Makes four batches of Gluten Free Pie Crust Mix, enough to make 8 single pie crusts or 4 double crust pies.